krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==
+= 2019.12.13	- version 2.3.1 =
+* Fix			- Save subscription ID correctly in WooCommerce subscription if a subscription has a free trial.

 = 2019.12.10	- version 2.3.0 =
 * Feature		- Free trial subscriptions is now supported in the plugin.
 * Enhancement 	- Added more logging in the notification callback function.